Field FAQ - Department of Social Work

 When do I start my field placement?

-For the 2015-2016 academic year, Field I students begin their field placements the week of September 14th.
-Field II students begin the first week of the semester, the week of August 31st.
+For the 2016-2017 academic year, MSW Field I students and BSW students begin their field placements the week of September 12th.
+MSW Field II students begin the first week of the semester, the week of August 29th.
 All field students attend field seminar classes the first week of the semester.
-For students completing Field II as a "summer block" placement Summer, 2016 field placements need to begin between May 31-June 6, 2016.
+For MSW students completing Field II as a "summer block" placement Summer, 2017 field placements need to begin after May 7th.
+More information will be made available Spring Semester, 2017.

 Can I use my job for my field placement?